 We’ll help you determine whether you do.
 Contact us for a FREE evaluation of your disability claim and find out if you qualify for benefits.

 The first step is to file your initial claim with the Social Security Administration.
 You should take this first step yourself because you may be able to win benefits without our help.

-The most important thing you can do is to visit your doctor regularly and maintain a record of the hospital visits and problems you encounter day to day.
+The most important thing you can do is to visit your doctor regularly and maintain a record of the hospital visits and day-to-day problems you encounter.
 These records will serve as evidence in the event your claim is denied.